 Fortunately, you can get continued protection against the coronavirus variants from a booster shot.
 (This happens with the flu shot each year; that vaccine is tailored to what is believed will be the dominant circulating strains of the season.)

 According to the CDC, everyone over age 18 is eligible to get a booster shot if it's been at least six months since your second Pfizer or Moderna vaccine or two months since your Johnson & Johnson shot.

 The CDC also approved a mix-and-match approach to boosters, meaning you can, for instance, get a Pfizer booster shot if you received the Moderna vaccine.

 Current research shows that vaccination (including your booster dose) continues to be the best way to protect yourself, reduce transmission and prevent new variants.

 The mutations could affect the results of some COVID-19 tests, according to the Food and Drug Administration (FDA).
 Tests that look for the virus' genetic material that's been altered by the mutation could produce a false-negative result (that's when you're infected, but the test says you're not).

 The risk of a false negative is low, according to the FDA, but it could potentially occur with the Accula SARS-Cov-2 Test, the TaqPath COVID-19 Combo Kit and the Linea COVID-19 Assay Kit.

 If your doctor uses one of these tests but still suspects you have COVID-19 based on your symptoms and COVID data for your area, he or she may decide to have you take a different test just to be sure.

-A variant that's potentially more contagious means it's even more important to keep up all those smart public health practices, like masking up, washing your hands, limiting indoor social gatherings, maintaining social distance and getting the vaccine when you're eligible to do so.
+A variant that's potentially more contagious means it's even more important to keep up all those smart public health practices, like masking up when necessary, washing your hands and, most importantly, getting the vaccine and booster shot.